 Retail locations often have to rely on visual marketing that attracts a prospect’s attention.
 If you run a retail store, you can generate leads by having a window display that demands attention as people walk by.
 Put your best-selling and newest items up front to draw people in.

 It’s also important to collect email addresses from customers when they check out.
 You can then automatically add them to your email list and send them information about new products, sales, and promotions.
 While advertising on-site is important, don’t forget about fostering a robust social media presence.
 Advertise your deals and showcase your products.
-Create live videos and stories on Instagram and Facebook to educate leads about promotions and product line.
+Create live videos and stories on Instagram and Facebook to educate leads about promotions and product lines.

 Ecommerce businesses rely heavily on online marketing to generate leads.
 The competition for any product or service is high since so many online businesses exist that sell the same thing, whether it’s sunglasses or software training courses.